 The 2010 Credit Agreement provides for a five-year, \$200.0 million term loan and a \$400.0 million revolving credit facility, and an expansion feature by which the term loan and revolving credit facility may be increased, at the Company's option and under certain conditions, by up to an additional \$150.0 million in the aggregate.
 To date, the Company has not borrowed under the expansion feature.
-The Company had \$200.0 million outstanding under its 2010 Credit Agreement as of June 30, 2012.
+The Company had \$200.0 million outstanding under the 2010 Credit Agreement as of September 30, 2012, which included \$157.5 million outstanding under the term loan and \$42.5 million outstanding under the revolver.